-A study by Optify states that websites ranked number one on Google received an average click-through rate (CTR) of 36.4 percent; number two had a CTR of 12.5 percent; and number three had a CTR of 9.5 percent.
-Rank 1 in Google gets you as much organic traffic as ranks 2 to 5 combined!
+A study by Optify states that websites ranked number one on Google received an average click-through rate (CTR) of 36.4 percent, number two had a CTR of 12.5 percent, and number three had a CTR of 9.5 percent.
+To put that into perspective, receiving a number one ranking in Google gets you as much organic traffic as ranks two to five combined.

-As eCommerce becomes more competitive, it gets tougher to rank higher.
-With the plethora of eCommerce platforms out there, it’s easy for someone to start a copy-cat store and try to rank above you.Rank 1 in Google gets you as much organic traffic as ranks 2 to 5 combined!
+But as eCommerce becomes more competitive, it gets tougher to rank higher.
+With a large amount of eCommerce themes out there, it’s easy for another retailer to start a copy-cat store and try to outrank you.Rank 1 in Google gets you as much organic traffic as ranks 2 to 5 combined!
 Click To Tweet

-Sure, it takes time to get to the front page of Google and advertisements are the best way to get you that initial traction.
-But, your competition is buying traffic too and that’s driving up the cost.
+It takes time to get to the front page of Google, and while purchasing advertisements can get you some initial traction, you need to remember that your competition is buying traffic too–and driving up the cost!
 Sooner or later it will become a losing strategy.

 1. URL Structure

-Let’s start right from the top, with your page URL.
+Let’s start with the top: page URL.
 The best policy for URL structures is KISS (Keep It Simple, Store-owner!).
-It should be simple, relevant and understandable by both humans and search engines.
+It should be simple, relevant and understandable to both humans and search engines.

-Too often will you see url structures like this:
+Too often you’ll see URL structure formatted like this:

-There are a number of things wrong with this URL structure.
-First of all, you have no idea what product this is just by looking at the URL.
-Not only is this confusing for humans, it also contains no relevant keywords for search engines.
-“Search for Product Id 34353316,” said no one ever.
+There are a number of things wrong with this URL structure: It doesn’t tell the user what they’re looking at and it contains no relevant keywords for search engines.

 URLs like this are typically generated by the software or platform you use to build your store.
 The random number at the end is a dynamic parameter.
 Now, some platforms do create more readable, static URLs but they still end up like this – www.somesite.com/womens/collections/product/blue-lowrise-skinny-jean.

-The problem here is that the keywords you want search engines to pick up on, like lowrise ankle or skinny jeans, are all the way at the back.
-You are basically telling search engines that the most important elements of your url are womens and collections instead of your actual product.
+The problem here is the important keywords you want search engines to pick up on–like lowrise skinny jean–are placed at the back.
+By doing this, you’re telling search engines that the most critical elements of your URL are womens and collections instead of your actual product.